Follow the farm

 We have a variety of potted trees available for sale in varying sizes up to 6ft tall.
 Potted trees tend to retain their needles for longer but still suffer root damage as part of the potting process!

-Buying your Christmas Tree
+Buying Your Christmas Tree

 Caring for your tree

-- Once home it is best to stand your tree in water as soon as possible.
+- Once home, it is best to stand your tree in water as soon as possible.
 Store it somewhere cool until you are ready to start decorating.